Being that it’s summer, you know it’s the season of the burger.

 One of my favorite spicy dishes is my favorite Queso Fundido but a full-on spicy chorizo burger fest, I don’t think my wimpy behind could handle it.
-When I came across this recipe from one of my favorite chefs, Rick Bayless, I knew I was on the right track.
+When I came across this recipe, I knew I was on the right track.
 As they say, if an idea keeps presenting itself, the universe is telling you something.
 I headed off to the store to pick up the essentials for an epic Queso Fundido Burger – fresh made chorizo, melty Monterey Jack cheese and freshly ground marbled beef, guaranteeing a juicy burger.

 To top this spicy burger deliciousness – one of my favorite condiments – Poblano Rajas.
 Essentially, it’s sauteed sweet onions and roasted poblano peppers, sauteed until golden and deliciousness.
 It lends a nice smoky note in addition to the smokiness from the fresh chorizo and the chipotles.
 The cheese adds that melty queso factor and extra cheese – even better.
 There is no need for any other condiments on this burger – everything presents itself in perfect harmony – so if your guests reach for the ketchup or mustard, feel free to swat their hands away.